 - After-hours rates apply to a wider window

 Pre-peak prep (October-November) is essential.
 Audit every unit, replace any HWU approaching end of life, swap flexi hoses, install/refresh signage.
-Going into peak with a sound plumbing baseline reduces in-season callouts by 60-80%.
+Going into peak with a sound plumbing baseline means far fewer in-season callouts, exactly when they cost you the most.

 Cost benchmarks per unit